MELDProject/meld_graph/README.md

 ![overview](https://raw.githubusercontent.com//MELDProject/meld_graph/dev_docker/docs/images/overview.png)

-*Code Authors : Hannah Spitzer, Mathilde Ripart, Sophie Adler, Konrad Wagstyl*
+*Code Authors : Mathilde Ripart, Hannah Spitzer, Sophie Adler, Konrad Wagstyl*

 ## Notes

-This package comes with two pretrained models that can be used to predict FCD-lesions from MRI scans (with or without harmonising the data beforehand). \
+This package comes with a friendly user pipeline to segment FCD-lesions from MRI scans. \

+It also comes with two pretrained graph based models trained, one model trained on harmonised features and the other trained on non harmonised features (more information on harmonisation [here](https://meld-graph.readthedocs.io/en/latest/docs/harmonisation.html) \

 It also contains code for training and evaluating graph-based U-net lesion segmentation models operating on icosphere meshes. \
 In addition to lesion segmentation, the models also contain auxiliary distance regression and hemisphere classification losses.